Alliance Ted K. Tajima High School

-Alliance College-Ready Academy High School 16 is a free, public charter school authorized by the Los Angeles Unified School District.
+Alliance Ted K. Tajima High School (Alliance Tajima High School) formerly Alliance College-Ready Academy High School 16) is a free, public charter school authorized by the Los Angeles Unified School District.

 Enrollment for Current School Year

-Alliance College-Ready Academy High School 16 is located on the campus of Belmont High School in the Westlake neighborhood northwest of Downtown Los Angeles.
+Alliance Tajima High School is located in the Westlake neighborhood northwest of Downtown Los Angeles.
 Westlake is one of the most densely populated areas in the nation and home to many immigrant families, primarily from Mexico, Guatemala, and El Salvador.

 Demographics and Average Daily Attendance

-94% Latino and 4% African American, and 2% Asian, 30% English Language Learner (ELL) students, and 98% free or reduced meal program participants.
-Average daily attendance is 95%.
+95% Latino, 2% African American, and 3% Other, 21% English Language Learner (ELL) students, and 88% free or reduced meal program participants.

 Carmen Vazquez is a former middle school teacher who specialized in best practices in working with students of diverse cultures and ethnicities.
 Prior to joining the Alliance, she taught at John Adams Middle School where she served as chair of the Equity Committee, successfully served special education students, and coordinated the Spanish Immersion Program.
 Ms. Vazquez began her administrative career as an Assistant Principal at Alliance Dr. Olga Mohan High School, one of the top performing high schools in LAUSD, and also participated in the Alliance Principal Intern Program before assuming her role as Principal at Alliance Tajima High School.
 Ms. Vazquez has a bachelor's degree Business Administration from National University, a master's in Education from Pepperdine University and a master's in Educational Leadership from Loyola Marymount University.